Modeling lower-truncated and right-censored insurance claims with an extension of the MBBEFD class: The Bernegger class of distributions

 for some functions $h$ and $b$, in order to define an exposure curve (under further assumptions on $h$ and $b$)

 which ensures that the normalization property $G(0) = 0$ and $G(1) = 1$ is satisfied.
-The function $h$ will be denoted as the \textit{link function}, whereas the function $b$ will be named the \textit{inner function}, and we notice that Bernegger's original choice was $b(z) = a + b^z$ for $b\in(0,1)$ and $h(x) = \log(x)$, meaning that he used a \textit{logarithmic linked exposure curve}.
-We will first explore some examples using the same link function and then introduce the \textit{exponentially linked exposure curves}, which use the link function $h(x) = \exp(x)$ and seem to be more suitable in modeling general insurance claims.
+The function $h$ will be denoted as the \textit{link function}, whereas the function $b$ will be named the \textit{inner function}, and we notice that Bernegger's original choice was $b(z) = a + b^z$ and $h(x) = \log(x)$, meaning that he used a \textit{logarithmic linked exposure curve}.
+We will first explore some examples using the same link function and then introduce the \textit{exponentially linked exposure curves}, which use the link function $h(x) = \exp(x)$.
 We call the class of distributions induced by exposure curves of the form \eqref{general G} the Bernegger class.